diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.2.4: Emiting event from within the component

-The last step we need in order to make our game playable, is identify when we won the match, in other words, when all the pairs have been found.
-Once this happend, we want to emit a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) with the scores for the current level.
+The last step we need in order to make our game playable is identify when we won the match.
+In other words, when all the pairs have been found.
+Once this happens, we want to emit a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) with the scores for the current level.

-Lets implement this functionallity, lets create the `#checkIfWon()` method:
+To implement this functionality, lets create a `#checkIfWon()` method:
 ```js
   #checkIfWon() {
     // 1. temporary variable